Tambara-Yamagami Categories over the Reals: The Non-Split Case: Fusion Categories over the Reals

+These examples are generic in a certain sense.
 When working over the real numbers, there are only two ways for a simple object $X$ to be non-split, that is, $\End(X)\cong\mathbb C$ or $\End(X)\cong\mathbb H$.
 This is a consequence of the following well-known result of Frobenius.